kaito-nakatani/shraito/_tabs/recos.md

 leftblock: Recomendations
 ---
 **Food**
-Bangalore has a lot of good food, especially soouth indian food.
+Bangalore has a lot of good food, especially South Indian food.
 *Bangalore also has the best dosas in India* <sup>[Kishore et. al., 2024]</sup>.
 Here are a few recommendations:
 - <span class="establishment">Vidyarthi Bhavan</span> Historic restaurant known for crispy dosas.
 You usually get a token and wait 20-30min for a table.
 - <span class="establishment">MTR (Mavalli Tiffin Room)</span>  Iconic restaurant known for serving authentic South Indian food.
 Try their masala dosa, filter coffee and lunch meals.
-- <span class="establishment">Brahmins Coffee Bar</span> order Idli with chutney.
+- <span class="establishment">Brahmins Coffee Bar</span> order Idli with chutney and filter coffee.
 - <span class="establishment">V V Puram</span> street with food with multiple vendors.
 It is definately an experience!
 - <span class="establishment">Kappa chakka kandhari</span>  Food from Kerala.
 Try their cloud pudding.